Sawbladeslammer/tqtezos-smart-contracts/README.md

 Fractional ownership is controlled by allocation of the ownership fungible token managed by the DAO.
-The DAO itself is a FA2 contracts that supports standard FA2 API to manage the ownership token.
+The DAO itself is a FA2 contracts that supports standard FA2 API to manage the ownership token. new here! not sure if i did all that right!